ceph/ceph/doc/radosgw/admin.rst

         "max_objects": -1},
     "temp_url_keys": []}

-Creating a user also creates an ``access_key`` and ``secret_key`` entry for use with any S3 API-compatible client.
+The creation of a user entails the creation of an ``access_key`` and a ``secret_key`` entry, which can be used with any S3 API-compatible client.

 .. important:: Check the key output.
 Sometimes ``radosgw-admin`` generates a JSON escape (``\``) character, and some clients do not know how to handle JSON escape characters.
-Remedies include removing the JSON escape character (``\``), encapsulating the string in quotes, regenerating the key and ensuring that it does not have a JSON escape character or specify the key and secret manually.
+Remedies include removing the JSON escape character (``\``), encapsulating the string in quotes, regenerating the key and ensuring that it does not have a JSON escape character, or specifying the key and secret manually.

 Create a Subuser